 That’s the equivalent to saving a whole gallon of gas.
 Wow.
 Driving with the windows down also wastes a lot of gas.
 If you do this all the time, you may be wasting 3-4 gallons of gas out of every tank.

-The other main reason people drive with their windows down is because it makes them feel young and alive, especially if there’s a great song on the radio.
+The other main reason people drive with their windows down is that it makes them feel young and alive, especially if there’s a great song on the radio.
 Some people even have convertibles to experience this feeling.

 While it’s important to do things you love to do without the weight of fear, it’s essential to understand the risks and reduce them as much as possible.